Larry Nassar Transferred To Florida Prison After Safety Concerns

 It’s hard to believe that Larry Nassar is already on his third prison following his guilty sentence.

-According to the Detroit News, Nassar has been moved to Coleman II United States Penitentiary in Sumterville, Florida following a brief stay at a Oklahoma Federal Transfer Center.
+According to the Detroit News, Nassar has been moved to Coleman II United States Penitentiary in Sumterville, Florida, following a brief stay at an Oklahoma Federal Transfer Center.
 The facility in Florida is for high-profile criminals and it has been described as a place that is “safe.”

-During his first period of time in prison, Nassar was in Tucson, Arizona but was moved from there after he was assaulted by other prisoners within just a few hours of being released into the general population.
+During his first period of time in prison, Nassar was in Tucson, Arizona, but was moved from there after he was assaulted by other prisoners within just a few hours of being released into the general population.
 Many specialists have noted that Nassar is a hard prisoner to keep in jail because his case has been so highly publicized.

 Retired Bureau of Prisons employee Ralph Miller says that it is likely that an investigation showed that Nassar could not be kept safe in the Tucson prison as it houses a high number of sex offenders.
-But, Coleman he noted that Coleman is a good sport for Nassar since it’s home to two high-security penitentiaries as well as three other facilities.
+But, he noted that Coleman is good for Nassar since it’s home to two high-security penitentiaries as well as three other facilities.

 Miller described the Florida prison as “a ‘safe’ facility where informants, former cops, ex-gang members, check-ins (prisoners who intentionally put themselves in solitary confinement to be safe), homosexuals, and sex offenders can all, supposedly, walk the yard freely.
 At regular BOP lockups, these types of men are in danger of being beaten, stabbed, or strangled to death.”